Documentation Index

 Overview

 Chat WebSocket agents communicate via text messages over a persistent WebSocket connection.
 Unlike the standard Chat (HTTP) integration which uses request-response, Chat WebSocket maintains a single connection for the entire conversation — ideal for agents built on platforms like Genesys, NICE, or custom WebSocket-based chat systems.
-When to use Chat WebSocket instead of Chat (HTTP):- Your agent communicates over WebSocket rather than HTTP POST

 - Your agent sends multiple messages in response to a single user message